 Long-term care facilities often employ a director of nursing.
-This individual oversees and coordinates the activities and duties of a nursing staff in long-term care facilities.
-Read on to find out about the requirements to become a director of nursing in a long-term care facility.
-Schools offering Nursing Administration degrees can also be found in these popular choices.
+This individual oversees and coordinates the activities and duties of its nursing staff.
+Read on to find out about the requirements for this position.

 A director of nursing (DON) in a long-term care facility combines both nursing and administrative skills to meet the challenges of this position.
 DONs must be registered nurses who are able to provide patient care.
 However, their primary responsibilities include coordinating the delivery of nursing care, overseeing nurses and other employees, managing communications between nurses and physicians and ensuring that nurses follow regulations and policies.

-A degree in nursing or a dual degree in nursing and health care or business administration may often be required to earn a DON position.
-Nursing experience in a health care setting is also a requirement to become a director of nursing in a long-term care facility.
+A degree in nursing or a dual degree in nursing and healthcare or business administration may often be required to earn a DON position.
+Nursing experience in a healthcare setting is also necessary.

-Those applying for a job as a director of nursing should be a registered nurse (RN).
-To become a registered nurse, individuals must complete a nursing degree and pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-While an associate's degree in nursing alone can prepare individuals go take the NCLEX-RN, those who aspire to eventually hold a director of nursing position should strongly consider earning at least a bachelor's degree in nursing.
-In many cases, employers prefer to hire DONs who also have a master's degree in nursing, nursing administration or health care administration.
+Anyone applying for a job as a director of nursing should be a registered nurse (RN).
+To achieve this step, individuals must complete a nursing degree and pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+While an associate's degree in nursing alone can prepare individuals to take the NCLEX-RN, those who aspire to eventually hold a director of nursing position should strongly consider earning at least a bachelor's degree in nursing.
+In many cases, employers prefer to hire DONs who also have a master's degree in nursing, nursing administration or healthcare administration.

 Most graduate programs in these areas will include courses in health care policies, business administration and financial management.
 Some colleges or universities offer dual degree programs.
 The following list highlights possible dual degree options: